tshepang/blog/README.rst

   look at script's ``--help`` command-line option.

 * The blog is built by running ``fab`` in this directory;
-  it runs ``liquidluck build`` and then pushes the results to GitHub, so they can be served using GitHub Pages.
+  it builds the blog and then pushes the results to GitHub Pages.